 |Revenues from holdings and financial assets incl. associated parties||613||1,660|

 |Other financial revenue||19||25|

 The external properties refer to a building lease at Rothenburg fuel depot as well as an owner’s association parking level at Hochdorf station.

 |Deferred income taxes|

 Valuation of deferred taxes occurs in line with the tax rates that are actually expected in meeting future tax liability or in the realisation of future receivables (liability method).
-The tax rate is 12.3% for companies exclusively based in the canton of Lucerne; it is 13.26% for HOCHDORF Swiss Nutrition Ltd with its production in the Thurgau canton.
-15% was applied to the subsidiary in Welschenrohr; 25% was also applied to the subsidiaries in Germany and Uruguay.
-Due to the announced sales of Uckermärker Milch GmbH, Zifru Trockenprodukte GmbH and Snapz Foods AG, an impairment loss was recognised on the assets of these companies as a result of the expected low sales price, whereby the deferred tax provisions for both Uckermärker and Zifru were completely reversed.
+The tax rate is 12% for companies exclusively based in the canton of Lucerne; it is 15% for HOCHDORF Swiss Nutrition Ltd, with its production in the Thurgau canton.
+15% was applied for the subsidiary in Lithuania and 25% for the subsidiaries in Germany, Uruguay and South Africa.

 To determine the net profit per share, the net profit due to the HOCHDORF Group shareholders is divided by the average number of outstanding shares.
 Own shares held are not included in the calculation of the average outstanding shares.
 The weighted average number of shares is a result of the total of all transactions in the reporting year and additions due to the creation of new registered shares from the conversion of the convertible bond.

 Earnings per share, diluted